bensivo/mapo/tests/manal-tests.md

     W: I double-click it
     T: I enter edit-mode on that text node

+Remove empty nodes:
+    G: I started editing a new node
+    W: I end editing, with no text left in the node
+    T: the node is not added, it is removed

 ## Edges
 Start drawing edge:
     G: There is a node